 I look towards the sunfrom “Raindrop Symphony,” p 20

 wondering why the devil beats his wife.

-In “Black Holocaust,” she weaves current, historical, and literary (Langston Hughes, no less) allusions and strings a symphony with anaphora and alliteration to give the poem its full and necessary emotional weight worthy of its title.
-The potentially controversial title is successfully argued with undeniable and horrific evidence of a time-and-again targeted people:
+In “Black Holocaust,” she weaves current, historical, and literary allusions (invoking Langston Hughes) and strings a symphony with anaphora and alliteration to give the poem its full and necessary emotional weight worthy of its title.
+The title is successfully argued with undeniable and horrific evidence.

 hung by the neck I can’t breath, I can’t breathe, I can’t breathe.

 Kerosene rains and ignites fire beneath my feet.

 Black bodies piled up in prisons.